 Gray partridge in field © pixabay

-For example in December 2020 the Health and Safety Executive (HSE) advised that "the risk from following crops has not been shown to be acceptable" and pointed to risks both in terms of pollen and nectar from flowering crops and guttation (drinking sap) from maize crops.
+The same risks were identified in the 2021 application.
+For example, in December 2020 the HSE advised that "the risk from following crops has not been shown to be acceptable" and pointed to risks both in terms of pollen and nectar from flowering crops and guttation (drinking sap) from maize crops.

 Growing evidence of harm

 In September 2020 the ECP noted that “the scientific evidence for harmful environmental effects had grown”.
-It repeated its warning in November, advising that published literature indicates potentially significant risks to a range of wildlife that includes, but is not restricted to, pollinators and that “It was not possible to identify how the key risk associated with the use of this product could be further mitigated”.
+It repeated its warning in November, advising that published literature indicates potentially significant risks to a range of wildlife that includes, but isn't restricted to, pollinators and that it "was not possible to identify how the key risk associated with the use of this product could be further mitigated”.

-In December 2020 the CSA said that “Environmental damage of neonicotinoid use is clear and the evidence is increasing.
+In December 2020 the CSA said that “environmental damage of neonicotinoid use is clear and the evidence is increasing.
 Keeping neonicotinoid use to an absolute minimum will continue to be critical to support population recovery of bees and other species”.

 Despite these warnings from its own advisors, the government decided that the risks would be managed by mitigation measures.